The Heart of Health Care: Advancing Staff Excellence in Medicine Conference

 “Whether you are supporting our labs, helping patients behind the scenes, coordinating complex schedules or guiding our students through their journeys, you are essential to the life of this college and the work you do matters,” Dr. Bradford says.
 “It does not go unnoticed, and I truly appreciate each and every one of you.”

-Attendees also attended a resource fair staffed by teams who shared resources and connections to a wide range of wellness, exercise and arts organizations and programs.
+The resource fair was staffed by teams who shared resources and connections to a wide range of wellness, exercise and arts organizations and programs.
 Cyrus Adeli, a multi-discipline analyst in the Clinical Skills Education and Assessment Center, works in the comprehensive medical simulation facility to create and deliver assessment of skills and procedures for students, residents and other medical trainees.
 He says the conference provided him with a chance to step away from the simulation bays and his computer to refocus and relax.

 “This gives us the opportunity to reconnect with ourselves and examine our personal and professional goals while reconnecting with others,” Adeli says.